Privacy Policy

 Please review this Privacy Policy periodically, as we may revise it from time to time.

-If you do not agree or accept our Privacy Policy in its entirety, you should not access or use the Platform.
+If you do not agree or do not accept our Privacy Policy in its entirety, you should not access or use the Platform.

-If you use the Platform following a change in the terms of this Privacy Policy, you agree to accept the revised policies.
+If you use the Platform after a change in the terms of this Privacy Policy, you agree to accept the revised policies.

-At Gadget Advisor, we collect personally identifiable information (“PII”) and non-personally identifiable information (“Non-PII”) from you.
+At Belwi, we collect personally identifiable information (“PII”) and non-personally identifiable information (“Non-PII”) from you.

 Personally identifiable information is information that can be used to identify you personally.